-Vitamin D plays an important role in many areas of your health.
-It contributes to bone strength, heart health and disease prevention.
-It also plays an important role in the immune system.
+Vitamin D plays an essential role in many areas of your health.
+It contributes to bone strength, heart health, and disease prevention.
+It also plays a vital role in the immune system.

 One study found that insufficient levels of vitamin D3 have been reported in 36 percent of healthy adolescents and 57 percent of adults in the U.S. Other studies estimate that one billion people worldwide have insufficient vitamin D3 levels.

-A major challenge to overcome high rates of vitamin D deficiency is that it’s not easy to maintain sufficient levels of vitamin D with diet and lifestyle, according to Amy Myers, M.D.
+A significant challenge to overcome high rates of vitamin D deficiency is that it’s not easy to maintain sufficient levels of vitamin D with diet and lifestyle, according to Amy Myers, M.D.

 Nicknamed the “sunshine vitamin,” the primary source of vitamin D is through sun exposure, which triggers a process on your skin that produces vitamin D.

-Sufficient levels of Vitamin D reduce your risk of infectious disease by strengthening your innate immune system, according to Myers.
-Vitamin D turns on key peptides in your immune system that trigger a strong anti-microbial response, allowing you to quickly and effectively fight off invaders before they can develop into a full-blown infection.
+Adequate levels of Vitamin D reduce your risk of infectious disease by strengthening your natural immune system, according to Myers.
+Vitamin D turns on essential peptides in your immune system that trigger a strong anti-microbial response, allowing you to quickly and effectively fight off invaders before they can develop into a full-blown infection.

 If you decide to take a vitamin D supplement, it should be vitamin D3, the form of the vitamin that is most beneficial to your body.
 Also, because vitamin D is fat-soluble, it should be taken with a meal for better absorption.

-According to a report from WebMD, one study proved that people who take their vitamin D supplement with the largest meal of the day get as much as 50 percent better absorption.
+According to a report from WebMD, one study proved that people who take their vitamin D supplement with the most substantial meal of the day get as much as 50 percent better absorption.